Cheapest electricity in Sydney, NSW

 - If you don’t use much gas, a flat rate tariff is cheaper than a block rate tariff, where low volume use is charged at a lower rate.

 If you’d like to estimate your potential savings from switching to the cheapest electricity plan on our database, you can visit our electricity bill calculator page.
+Keep in mind that you'll need to have your latest power bill on hand to get a working calculation.

 Contract length and expiries